vtcgit/arcmap-layer-search/README.md

 arcmap-layer-search
 ===================

-This project is for a C# and python application that searches for specific layers in a set of MXDs
+This project is for a C# that searches for specific layers in a set of MXDs

 Given a specific folder, we want the ability to search all MXDs and find all known layers within those MXDs in order to locate unique layers used within each MXD.

+## Installation

+1. Ensure that ArcGIS 10.0 or greater is installed on your system.
+2. Click the "Download Zip" button on the right side of this page.
+	- or, perform a `git clone` of this repository.
+4. Navigate to the release folder and open the executable file.
+5. Open an `mxd` and use the filter text box to search.

-## Overview ##
+## Issues

-This idea came from Lauren Franklin who needed to locate a specific layer that she recently used but could not find the shared path.

-### Todo ###
-Application can now read layers from single MXD layers added to the system and display their unique datasource.
-We will need to add the ability to add multiple sources and recursive searching of directories for MXD's in an asynchronous manner.

-Additionally, we will need the ability to dynamically drag and drop files into the window.
+Please submit any issues by navigating to the Issues page of this repository.